This lesson is divided into the following parts:

 First, It is important to understand the difference between screen readers and document readers.
 Often, this distinction is blurred.
 In fact in the AdapTech database, both types of software are lumped together under the label, screen readers.

 Software such as JAWS NVDA and VoiceOver are screen readers.
-They can turn anything on the screen into vocalized content and read them whether they are the interface or whether they are the contents of a document.
+They can turn anything on the screen into vocalized content and read them whether they are the application interface or whether they are the contents of a document.
 Document readers only read what is in an actual document and cannot read the interface for a blind user.
-Someone with a visual impairment requires a tool that will enable the person to navigate the computer and access the menus in a program as well as providing access to the document.
-People with learning disabilities do not need software to provide access to the interface, but they may benefit from support in accessing the actual document's contents.
+This means that a document reader will not read anything on the desktop.
+It won't let a person who is blind navigate to locate the document.
+If someone helps locate the document and opens it, then the document can speak the document contents for the person who has a visual impairment.
+But,people with learning disabilities do not need software to provide access to the interface or help navigating to the document, but they may benefit from support in accessing the actual document's contents.
 For example the Kindle for a long time could speak the contents of a book, but it didn't speak anything on the interface.
 If someone opened a document for a user who is blind, the Kindle spoke the contents, but the person could not find the book independently.
 Kindle has gradually and eventually improved.

 Here is where you obtain software that will provide support for these students to read and understand a document.
 When you go to the AdapTech Site, select the computer platform for which you want software.
 AdapTech lumps screen readers and document readers together.
 Select that category and select one or two applications to download and try using it.